syncfusion-content/ej2-angular-docs/ej2-angular/uploader/how-to/trigger-click-event-of-input-file-from-external-button.md

 ---
 layout: post
 title: Trigger click event of input file in Angular Uploader Component | Syncfusion
-description: Learn here all about trigger click event of input file from external button in  Syncfusion Essential Angular Uploader component its elements and more.
+description: Learn here all about trigger click event of input file from external button in  Syncfusion Essential Angular Uploader component, its elements and more.
 platform: ej2-angular
 control: Trigger click event of input file from external button
 documentation: ug